 As we race towards what is sure to be a busy holiday season, it’s important we reflect on the flurry of developments that have taken place over the past two months.

-- The Canada Child Benefit (CCB) continues to support families in Peterborough-Kawartha and throughout the country.
-More than 300,000 children have been lifted out of poverty, including 16,000 here in our riding.
+- The Canada Child Benefit (CCB) continues to support the families of more than 17,000 children in Peterborough-Kawartha, and has lifted more than 300,000 children out of poverty across the country.

 - We paid tribute to our Veterans on the 100th anniversary of the armistice signing to end World War 1 during Remembrance Day.